BDO USA, LLP Safe Harbor Data Privacy Statement

 Access and Correction

 If an individual becomes aware that information we maintain about that individual is inaccurate, or if an individual would like to update or review his or her information, the individual may contact us using the contact information below.
 We will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate.
-The individual will need to provide sufficient identifying information, such as name, address, birth date, and social security number.
+The individual may need to provide sufficient identifying information, such as name, address, birth date, and social security number.
 We may request additional identifying information as a security precaution.
 In addition, we may limit or deny access to personal information where providing such access would be unreasonably burdensome or expensive in the circumstances, or as otherwise permitted by the Safe Harbor Agreement.
 In some circumstances, we may charge a reasonable fee, where warranted, for access to personal information.

 Enforcement and Dispute Resolution